tdilauro/palace-client-utils/README.md

     - Given an LCP audiobook fulfillment URL, retrieve it and store/print its manifest.
 - `patron-bookshelf`
     - Print a patron's bookshelf as either a summary or in full as JSON.
+- `validate-audiobook-manifests`
+    - Validate a directory of RWPM audiobook manifests printing any errors found.

 ### Library Support